-Benefits may be used immediately as they are earned consistent with this policy.
-Paid Sick Leave benefits are intended to provide eligible employees with compensation when absences from work only for the following purposes:
+Paid Sick Leave benefits are intended to provide eligible employees with compensation when absent from work only for the following purposes:

 - 1. For your own illness, injury or health condition (including diagnosis, care, treatment and preventive medical care) - 2.
 To care for a family member (Spouse, Same-Sex Domestic Partner, Son/Daughter/Stepchild, Son-in-law/Daughter-in-law, Mother/Father/Stepparent, Mother-in-law/Father-in-law, Brother/Sister, Brother-in-law/Sister-in-law, Children of Same-Sex Domestic Partner, Grandparent/grandchild) with an illness, injury or health condition (including diagnosis, care, treatment and preventive medical care) - 3.
 For any purpose for which you could take Family leave (OFLA or FMLA) (regardless of whether or not you are eligible for OFLA) - 4.
-For any purposes covered by the City's domestic violence leaves policy; - For time off due to a public health emergency such as the closure of your child's school or place of care by order of a public official due to public health emergency or the closure of our business due to a public health emergency; - 6.
+For any purposes covered by the City's domestic violence leaves policy; - 5.
+For time off due to a public health emergency such as the closure of your child's school or place of care by order of a public official due to public health emergency or the closure of our business due to a public health emergency; - 6.
 For time off caused by a determination by a public health authority or healthcare provider that your presence or the presence of your family member in the community would jeopardize the health of others such that you must provide self-care or care for the family member; - 7.
 If you are excluded from the workplace by the City under any law or rule requiring your exclusion for health reasons. - 8.
 For any other reason when required by applicable law.